httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 - the Expect-CT Host's domain name,
 - whether the `enforce` directive is present
-- the effective expiration date, or enough information to calculate it (the effective Expect-CT date and the value of the `max-age` directive),
+- the Effective Expiration Date, which is the Effective Expect-CT Date plus the value of the `max-age` directive.
+Alternatively, the UA MAY cache enough information to calculate the Effective Expiration Date.
 - the value of the `report-uri` directive, if present.

 If any other metadata from optional or future Expect-CT header directives are